insin/nwb/README.md

                    --fallback  serve the index page from any path --info      show webpack module info
-                   --port      port to run the dev server on [3000]
+                   --port      port to run the dev server on [3000] --reload    auto-reload the page if hot reloading fails
 ```

 ## MIT Licensed